Grrrolf/Test/FAQ_U2-U2+.rst

 Technology Preview: EAPI Support for Easyflash, incl. but not limited to writing support.
 Please note that the changed crt file is NOT saved autmatically.
-You can save it by "F5", "Save Easyflash crt" in the filebrowser (and optionally renaming the saved file).
+You can save it by "F5", "Save Easyflash crt" in the filebrowser. the file will be saved with the name "module.crt".
+Optionally rename the saved file to a more recognizable name.

 Which USB2LAN adapters are supported by the 1541Utlimate 2?